-Translating the above into Cipolla facts it appears that Cavers would suggest that if a nominal Pennsylvania relationship between Cipolla and Shaposka could be established then it might be fair to apply Pennsylvania law to the case.
+suggest that if a nominal Pennsylvania relationship between Cipolla and Shaposka could be established then it might be fair to apply Pennsylvania law to the case.
 If the mere fact that the parties entered into the car to make a trip together from Pennsylvania is enough to build a Pennsylvania relationship then perhaps the fact that the purpose of the trip was a Pennsylvania act (the returning of defendant's tools in Pennsylvania) is sufficient to establish a Pennsylvania relationship.

 At this point, I find myself pushed to an even stronger territorial bias than Cavers.
 It seems to me that the "seat of the relationship" rule requires stronger "time and space" considerations than Cavers allows.
 If the territorial considerations which I have developed earlier have any validity then they cannot be side-tracked by synthetic relationships which have no "time and space" dimensions.
-I am willing to support the application of anything but Delaware law when a Delaware driver is driving in his own home state unless the Pennsylvania relationship between the plaintiff and defendant has true depth and dimension to it.
+I am unwilling to support the application of anything but Delaware law when a Delaware driver is driving in his own home state unless the Pennsylvania relationship between the plaintiff and defendant has true depth and dimension to it.
 I can envisage a case where a Delaware citizen drives into Pennsylvania and requests a Pennsylvania doctor to come to his home for an emergency house call.
-The Delawarean drives the doc-
+The Delawarean drives the doctor to his home and on the way back before crossing the Delaware line is involved in an accident in which the doctor is injured.
+To argue for the application of Pennsylvania law in this instance does not upset me since the case in essentially a "Pennsylvania case."
+The Pennsylvania relationship has time and space dimensions and can be defended as being crucial to the resolution of the case.

 Notwithstanding my own bias as to how to handle the "relationship" issue and my conclusion that on any reading of the facts in this case Delaware law should apply.
 I am genuinely sorry that the decision did not focus in on this problem.
 As precedent, it would have made the decision a far more potent one.
 For the majority it would have meant shaping the contours of Cavers' second principle of preference upon which they relied.
-It would have said that unless the relationship between plaintiff and defendant is more clearly a Pennslyvania one, Delaware law will apply.
+It would have said that unless the relationship between plaintiff and defendant is more clearly a Pennsylvania one, Delaware law will apply.
 The dissent could have argued for the application of Pennsylvania law on something more than-equal interest + better law = common law liability.
 At the very least, the dissent should have sought to wrench this case from the strong Delaware ties which appear on its face.
 The pattern and practice of driving the plaintiff home to Pennsylvania and the trip in this instance to pick up tools from the plaintiff in Pennsylvania would go a long way toward making the dissent's conclusion to apply Pennsylvania law a credible one.
 Furthermore, it would have permitted Mr. Justice Roberts greater leeway in future cases to apply the territorial law where the out of state factors are not so clearly visible.